atlasxomics/AtlasXbrowser_docs/docs/SpatialFolder.rst

 Examining Spatial Folder
 ########################
-Once the image has been processed using AtlasXbrowser, the relevent information will be stored within the Spatial Folder.
+Once the image has been processed using AtlasXbrowser, the relevant information will be stored within the Spatial Folder.

 #.
 Navigate through your file directories to the location in which the original images read into AtlasXbrowser are located.